Apple TV 8K/4K (120Hz) – Gen 4, 2026 – What to expect

 updated: 9 Feb 2026 (significantly updated 2024 content)

 The Apple rumour mill has been speculating on a next-gen 4K TV replacement for well over a year.
 Here I’ll take a critical look beyond the so-called rumours and wish lists to analyse what Apple is likely to add if it ever makes a replacement product – will it be a superior streaming device, TV 8K?
 A screen- or camera-enabled AI communicator?
 Or a powerhouse of your smart home?
-Some of those facets have been leaked, some speculated, and others can be deduced.
+Some of those facets have been introduced on other Apple devices, some are speculated, and others can be deduced.
 Put them all together, and you get this article.

 What is the current Apple TV 4K?